ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 4. Added several ettercap attendants and their pet oozes to the Spider Matriarch's boss room.
 5. Added ettercaps to infest part of "Ketheric City"
 6. Added more magma elementals.
+7. Added Heads for Body Type 1 by CobraChai.
+8. REPLACED Unique Gear: Titanstring with Ajax's titanstring bows (part of DeGreaser because apparently if I try to make a new mod I completely forget what I'm doing and it doesn't work).
+9. Removed not working scars.
+You may need to hit the magic mirror and go to "No Scars" before updating.

 ## Listonomicon v3.1.1